 In a surprising move, it seems that Japanese gaming giant Nintendo has finally turned back on its word that Nintendo IPs (intellectual properties, like game characters Mario, Zelda, etc.) will never appear on non-Nintendo platforms.
-Nintendo’s Shigeru Miyamoto made a surprise appearance at Apple’s big event today – the launch of the iPhone 7 – to announce that a new game called Super Mario Run will soon be available on iOS.
+Nintendo’s Shigeru Miyamoto made a surprise appearance at Apple’s big event today – the launch of the iPhone 7 – to announce that a new game called can u buy viagra at rite aid Super Mario Run will soon be available on iOS.

 Nintendo has confirmed Kotaku that it intends to release the app for Android devices at some point in the future.
 Mario is a gaming franchise highly known for its basic gaming app.
 The app on iOS allows users to run and on the way, collect coins and dodge enemies.
 Mario has evolved and continues to evolve and now it is landing on smartphones.

 Super Mario Run is a brand new game and anyone can play instantly.
 The game is simple, easy to use and the focus is on one-handed gameplay.
 Mario jumps by tapping anywhere on the screen.